emilyguancamole/endo-templating/README.md

 ```bash
 pip install -r requirements.txt
 ```
+## Edit YAML Files to construct fields + note templates
+1. Navigate to `prompts/ercp/yaml/modules/` folder.
+2. Open the base fields file `fields_base.yaml` to see common fields used across all modules.
+3. Create a specific module file (e.g. `0.2_stone_extraction.yaml` already exists) to see module-specific fields.
+4. Edit or add fields as needed, following the structure outlined in TechDetails.md.
+5. Save the YAML files after making changes.

+## Demo Instructions
 To see the resulting structure of the yaml files using DUMMY DATA, run the demo pipeline for ERCP procedure note generation.
 ```bash
 # keep --proc=ercp_base for ercp